lraulin/mypyutils/README.md

 The prompt can also be used to enter multiple tasks by calling the main program with the option -Q. Hit Ctrl-C to exit.

+## Where Are the Contexts?

+I haven't done them yet.
+Maybe I will eventually, but it's not a priority.
+Personally, I have one only context at the moment.
+Even for most people...
+@Home, @Office, @Errands, and @Agendas[x-person] might be appropriate.
+Having all those plus @Phone, @Computer, @Email, etc...
+Has no one else noticed noticed that these are all the same device these days?
+Ok, there's stuff you could do anywhere, and stuff you need to be sitting in front of your notebook or desktop to do.

+Anyway, the point is, contexts aren't the defining feature of GTD, or, for that matter, the most important one.
+The point of contexts is so you can quickly see what you could do at the moment.
+Far more important is that you collect ideas as they occur, that you process them and maintain sharp boundaries between the categories of Next Actions, Projects, etc., that each Next Action is a specific physical action that doesn't have undecided intermediary steps...

 # Waist Tracker

 (Will probably move to separate repo at some point.)